cbrown5/cbrown5.github.io/_posts/2018-08-20-biorxiv-pre-print-posting-guide.md

 Overall I think the pros **just** outweigh the cons.
 I started posting pre-prints because I was using other people's to inform my science, so it made sense to post my own.
 Having said that I don't post every article as a pre-print and largely let my students decide whether they want to do it or not.

 If you follow my guide below it will help you avoid some of the cons and maximise some of the pros.

+## Practical considerations

+A few practical considerations are worth mentioning.
+People are in such a rush to publish these days and pre-prints can actually slow you down a bit...

+There is a slight time cost to preprints.
+You have to submit them like any other journal and I've never met a scientist that enjoys working their way through a journal submission page...

+A pre-print may actually slow down publication of your paper by a few days or weeks.
+There is a time lag (~24 hours) involved in uploading it and then waiting for it to appear online before submitting to a journal.
+This is lag is longer if you want to wait to get comments.

 ## Guide to submitting and revising pre-prints